-The Gramon Family of Schools counseling department consists of social workers, guidance counselor, and art therapists.
+The Gramon Family of Schools counseling department consists of social workers and art therapists.
 Counseling services are available to enhance positive behavior and/or social skills to contribute to students’ social and emotional development.
 The counselors may provide individual, group, cotreatment, or classroom-based services as per the specific needs of each student.
 They are available to aid parents in accessing outside services, such as recreational activities, specialists, and the Department of Developmental Disabilities (DDD).

 Occupational therapy at The Gramon Family of Schools incorporates a variety of intervention strategies into students’ therapy sessions, with the goal of ensuring that each child is provided with an individualized program that includes the involvement of all other therapeutic disciplines.
 Our team approach allows for an optimal learning environment for each child.
 The OT department works closely with the transition team to provide vocational support for students in their work experiences, both on-site and in the community.

 Students participate in individual, group, cotreatment, or infused OT sessions, as outlined by each student’s IEP.
 Therapy sessions typically focus on improving sensory processing/modulation skills through the use of various sensory integrative techniques.
 Students also engage in various handwriting programs, visual perceptual/motor, self-care, vocational, and fine motor activities.
 The use of adaptive equipment and assistive devices are also utilized as needed.
 Occupational therapy provides each student with learning experiences that generalize to other life skills.